Land0fChocolate/NewEmeraldRomHack/README.md

 - Mega Evolution is available after beating the post game and getting all gold Battle Frontier symbols.

 # New Abilities

+Some of the Pokemon that use these aren't accessible in game, but will note their changes here anyway.

 - Volume Up: Power of sound based moves are increased by 30%.
 Used by Loudred/Exploud.
 - Lava Body: Attackers who make contact will always get inflicted with burn unless they have immunity.
 Used by Slugma/Magargo.